 Better yet, you just need to upload your artwork and Redbubble will do the rest for you, from printing and shipping to customer service.
 As a graphic designer this hands-free approach allows you to use Redbubble as a source of passive income, while focusing your time and effort on other projects.

 More importantly, you retain full ownership of your artwork.
-As such, you can sell them across different marketplaces such as Teepublic and Design By Humans and earn even more money.
+As such, you can be making money with Redbubble while selling your artwork across different marketplaces such as Teepublic and Design By Humans to earn even more income.

 Redbubble also gives you control of your price margins.
 To change the markup, simply go to Account Details and select Product Pricing under Artist Tools.
 You are provided with the base cost of all products so you can decide how much of a margin to set.
 Note that the average margin is around 17% of the retail price, so consider using that as a benchmark to keep your prices competitive.

 UPLOADING YOUR WORK TO REDBUBBLE